DigiNode-Tools/diginode-tools/README.md

 - Easilly downgrade DigiByte Core pre-release back to the release version, if needed.
 - Option to create a 'digibyte' user and set system hostname to 'diginode'.
 - Option to enable zeroconf networking (Bonjour) so you can access your node at http://diginode.local:8090 - i.e. no need to remember the IP address.
+- Option to install a linux MOTD (Message of the Day).
+This is displayed whenever you connect to your DigiNode and reminds you of the commands to run it.
 - Unattended Install mode - install can be pre-configured to run without any prompts.
 Great for batch setups.
 - Includes DigiNode Status Monitor, a powerful dashboard for monitoring the status of your DigiNode.
 (More info [below](#about-diginode-status-monitor).)